testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/reuse-elements.md

 ---
 title: "Reuse Elements in an Android Project"
-meta_desc: "How to reuse pre-recorded elements via Testsigma’s Recorder for an android project."
+metadesc: "How to reuse pre-recorded elements via Testsigma’s Recorder for an Android project"
 order: 4.526
 page_id: "Reuse Elements in an Android Project"
 warning: false